 See all related food poisoning lawsuits our attorneys covered so far.

 According to the Mayo Clinic , symptoms of salmonella food poisoning (salmonellosis) typically include:

 - Abdominal cramps

 Do I have a Pistachio Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in pistachio recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in pistachio recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella infection cases in all 50 states.

-Free Case Evaluation: Again, if you got food poisoning from pistachios, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you got food poisoning from pistachios, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a lawsuit and we can help.